Tips for a Successful Small Business

 Some factors the IRS will look at to determine whether a worker is an independent contractor or a full-time employee is the degree to which:

 - The worker performs tasks that are essential for your business

 - The worker only works for your business

 - The worker works 40 hours (or nearly 40 hours) a week

 - The worker receives instructions and training from you, and you exercise control over how the worker does their job

-It should go without saying that entrepreneurs wear many hats -- but "attorney" shouldn't be one of them.
-While you will have to get acquainted with the laws and regulations that will impact your business, sometimes it's important to leave the details to the professionals.
-Give your business the best chance at success: contact a small business attorney in your area for help.
+Entrepreneurs wear many hats, but acting as a legal advisor shouldn't be one of them.
+While you will have to get acquainted with the laws and regulations that will impact your business, sometimes it's important to leave the details to business lawyers who handle these matters each and every day.
+Give your business the best chance at success and contact a small business attorney in your area for help, advice, and legal protection.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help